Frequently Asked Questions

 - We avoid meetings as much as possible.
 Instead of having them, we communicate asynchronous to each other via Linear, GitLab, Notion, Figma, and (occasionally) Slack, expecting responses within 24 hours.

 - We don’t do team wide standups or sync meetings, except one meeting at the start of every Linear cycle.
-Here we walk the through tasks in Linear and also discuss about how the team feels, what motivates them right now, and what would they want to change.
+Here we walk through the tasks in Linear and also discuss about how the team feels, what motivates them right now, and what would they want to change.

 - Most collaboration and discussion happens in feedback loops, using the above mentioned tools, which requires clear and thoughtful communication from everyone.